Samuel-Jaja/MSMQ_MVVM_Application/README.md

 # Project Title:
-# Microsoft Messaging Queue [MSMQ] Application
+# Microsoft Message Queue [MSMQ] Application

 # Project Description:
-Inter App Communication using MSMQ between two Windows Presentation Foundation [WPF] Applications to demostrate messaging with MSMQ using Model View View-Model pattern, such that when Application 1 (process A) publishes data Application 2 (process B) subscribes automatically on the data.
+Inter App Communication using MSMQ between two Windows Presentation Foundation [WPF] Applications to demostrate messaging with MSMQ using Model View View-Model pattern, such that when Application 1 (process A) publishes data Application 2 (process B) subscribes automatically to recieve the data from the queue.

 # Dependencies:
 **.NET 7**